doc4d/docs/docs/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 >The 4D View Pro calculation service maintains a counter of suspend/resume actions.
-Therefore, each execution of `VP SUSPEND COMPUTING` command  must be balanced by a corresponding execution of the command.
+Therefore, each execution of `VP SUSPEND COMPUTING` command  must be balanced by a corresponding execution of the `VP RESUME COMPUTING` command.
 Any formula impacted by modifications made while calculations are suspended will be recalculated when the command is executed.

 #### Example